-Admission to the Radiography Program requires the applicant to successfully complete the following prior to matriculation:
+Admission to the Radiography program requires the applicant to present a minimum cumulative GPA of 2.5 (on a 4.0 scale) at time of application submission and successfully complete the specified prerequisites prior to matriculation.

 A maximum of 6 College Level Examination Program (CLEP) or Advanced Placement (AP) semester

 hours will be accepted for transfer.
 CLEP semester hours in math and science will not be accepted & no more than 3 CLEP or AP hours of English Composition will be accepted.